khaz-dev/khaz.one/README.md

 <h1>Khaz.one</h1>
 My Personal Portfolio Website

-Heres is some of the preview ...
+Heres is some of the website preview ...

 <p align="center">
   <img src="web-preview/web-preview-1.png"/>